UniMath/agda-unimath/src/metric-spaces/reflexive-premetric-structures.lagda.md

 A [premetric structure](metric-spaces.premetric-structures.md) is
 {{#concept "reflexive" Disambiguation="premetric" Agda=is-reflexive-Premetric}}
-if any element is indistinguishable from itself.
+if any element is indistinguishable from itself i.e. if all positive rational numbers are upper bounds of the distance between an element and itself.

 ## Definitions